-What is Botanical Illustration?
+What Is Botanical Illustration?
 Learn About the History of This Scientific Art Form

-In the past, illustrations of plant life were used by physicians, pharmacists, botanical scientists, and gardeners for identification, analysis, and classification.
+In the past, illustrations of plant life were used by physicians, pharmacists, botanical scientists, and gardeners for identification, analysis, discovery, and classification.
 While these works are not as relevant to researchers today, they have become an inspiration for artists who are paying homage to plant life in contemporary ways.

 What is botanical illustration?